Darkside7925/S1U/README.md

 # S1U Display Protocol

-A display protocol implementation for Linux systems.
+S1U is a display server that manages windows and graphics on Linux systems.

-## Overview
+## What it does

-S1U is a display protocol that provides communication between applications and the display server.
-It handles window management, graphics rendering, and input processing.
+S1U handles window management, graphics rendering, and input processing for desktop applications.

 ## Features